A Crabby Lady -The Story of Suzanne Tate

 The source for the book came from her life.
 At the time she and her late husband Everett were shedding crabs in addition to their Nags Head Art business, so she already knew enough to create a story.

-She also had a a built in market because of the contacts she had made selling prints…and it was a market where she would have little if any competition for her book.
+She also had a built-in market because of the contacts she had made selling prints…and it was a market where she would have little if any competition for her book.

 Sales were good and then magic happened.

 “I called it number one of the nature series.
-And I had no ideal what number two was going to be,” she laughed.
+And I had no idea what number two was going to be,” she laughed.

 Number two in the series was Billy Bluefish: A Tale of Big Blues.
 Like all of the books in the Nature Series, Billy Bluefish was scientifically accurate, told a good story that children loved and had a message—in this case about bullying.

 “I was bullied in school.
 Because I was cross-eyed,” she said.